After decades of being closed from parts of the world, La Habana, Cuba, holds a mystery for many tourists who are now flooding its streets.

 1. Drive a Vintage Cuban Car

 As Cuban cliché goes, the first thing you should do is drive one of the old, vintage cars in Cuba.
-As a result of their long-standing communist government, the inability to import new cars resulted in cars still being used from the 1950s.
+As a result of their long-standing communist government, the inability to import new cars resulted in cars still being used since the 1950s.

 You can pick one up outside the Museum of the Revolution or Hotel Inglaterra.
-So, why not take a tour back in history and spend time being driven around the city in one of the classical cars?
+So, why not take a tour back in history and spend time being driven around the city in one of the classic cars?

 2. Stroll Through Centro Habana